ivan-sincek/php-reverse-shell/README.md

 When downloading a file, you should [URL encode](https://www.urlencoder.org) the file path, and specify name of the output file.

+Depending on the server configuration, downloading a file through HTTP GET parameter might not always work, so you will have to hardcore the file path in the script.

 ### Case 1: Upload the Script to the Victim’s Server

 Navigate to the script on the victim's server with your preferred web browser, or use cURL from you PC.